Learn About The Law

 3. Repealed.
 Eff.
 March 15, 1990.

-A. 1 The procedure shall provide for periodic updating of job descriptions at least every 5 years to accurately reflect current duties and responsibilities of each job classification.
+A. The procedure must provide for periodic updating of job descriptions and the compensation plan under section 7065 at least every 5 years to accurately reflect current duties and responsibilities of each job classification.

 5. Reclassification requests.
 The bureau shall act as expeditiously as possible on job reclassification requests which occur while this section is in effect.
 Nothing in this section may be construed to authorize the bureau to defer from acting expeditiously on job reclassification requests while the issue of job classifications is being addressed pursuant to this section.

 6. Report.
-The director shall submit a progress report on or before February 15, 1988, to the joint standing committee of the Legislature having jurisdiction over state and local government.
+The officer shall submit a progress report on or before February 15, 1988, to the joint standing committee of the Legislature having jurisdiction over state and local government.

 7. Sunset.
 Subsection 3 is repealed March 15, 1990.